 Many employers are now more open to discussing flexible working hours with their employees.
 In many scenarios it may be preferable to the employer and more convenient for employees.
 In recent times we have seen a growing number of employer-sponsored flexible working schemes.
 These are similar to non-statutory requests, although various eligibility conditions may be included.

 Normally such a scheme would be mentioned in your employment contract, although on occasion they may be covered in isolation under separate documentation.
 As a consequence, it may be an idea to approach your human resources department/representative to see whether such a scheme is in place and how it operates.
-While such schemes will often replace/enhance the non-statutory submission process, your statutory rights are set in stone.
+While such schemes will often replace/enhance the non-statutory submission process, your employer’s own scheme cannot remove your statutory rights.

 Changes to your employment contract